Help Centre

 Perfect Strike competitions have 3 alternate matches pre-assigned.
 If a primary match is cancelled, the system automatically replaces it with the next available alternate and your predictions for the alternate become active.
 If all 3 alternates are exhausted, the jackpot is disabled and you receive 0 points for any remaining cancelled matches.
 The competition continues with the remaining valid matches.

-Single-event competitions (Golden Goal, GAA Correct Score) have 1 alternate match pre-assigned.
+Single-event competitions (Golden Goal, Over the Bar) have 1 alternate match pre-assigned.
 If the primary match is cancelled, the system automatically replaces it with the alternate.
 For Golden Goal, your minute allocations remain unchanged - the same minutes apply to the alternate match.
-For GAA Correct Score, your predictions for the alternate become active.
+For Over the Bar, your predictions for the alternate become active.
 If the alternate is also cancelled, the winner is determined by random draw from all participants.

 We automatically fetch match results from reliable sports data providers.
 Scores, goal times, and match events are updated in real-time.
 You never need to manually enter results - it's completely automated.

 Winners are calculated automatically based on competition rules.
 For Golden Goal, the closest minute wins.
-For Correct Score, points are awarded for accuracy.
+For Super 8, points are awarded for accuracy.
 Our system updates results in real-time and notifies winners automatically via email.

 Tie-breaker rules vary for each competition.
 Read the competition rules on the competition details page for more information.